-On the midweek edition of WilmsFront, we look at how human rights have been overlooked and had their meaning changed over the past year with guest Western Australian state election candidate and human rights lawyer Andrea Tokaji.
+On the midweek edition of WilmsFront, we look at how human rights have been overlooked and had their meaning changed over the past year with guest Western Australian state election candidate, human rights advocate, and legal academic Andrea Tokaji.

 Andrea was born in Communist Romania under the brutal regime of dictator Nicolae Ceaușescu.
 She and her family came to Australia as refugees.
 Given her experience under a totalitarian regime based on the cult of a dictator, she has especially been alarmed at the deterioration of our rights and freedoms this past year.